voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 }
 ```

-So in the case of Vue the mental model shift is rather one of stop thinking of organizing the code by which component options (`data`, `computed`, `watch`, `methods`, lifecycle hooks, etc.) they belong to, towards when you can have different functions each dealing with a specific feature.
+So in the case of Vue the mental model shift is rather one of stop thinking of organizing the code by which component options (`data`, `computed`, `watch`, `methods`, lifecycle hooks, etc.) they belong to, towards one where you can have different functions each dealing with a specific feature.
 The RFC includes a [thorough example and comparison](https://vue-composition-api-rfc.netlify.com/#code-organization) of organizing by options vs. organizing by logical concerns.
 React Hooks also have this benefit and is something that was also [well received by the community](https://twitter.com/prchdk/status/1056960391543062528)   from the ground up.

 ## Custom code